fb-sean/font-server/README.md

-# 📁 File Server
+# 📁 Font Server

-A blazing fast, minimal file server built with raw `node:http` and `axios`.
+A blazing fast, minimal font server built with raw `node:http` and `axios`.
 Includes a smart TypeScript **Google Fonts Proxy** with caching and support for **Hetzner Storage Box** (currently WIP).

 ---